dashatsion/qa-onboarding-checklist/README.md

 ---

-## 🤝 Contributing

-Contributions are welcome!
-If you have more useful onboarding questions, feel free to open an Issue or submit a Pull Request.
+### How to contribute:
+1. Fork this repo
+2. Create a new branch (`git checkout -b feature-new-section`)
+3. Commit your changes (`git commit -m 'Add new section/question'`)
+4. Push to your branch (`git push origin feature-new-section`)
+5. Open a Pull Request

 ---

 ## 📜 License

 This project is licensed under the [MIT License](LICENSE).
 You are free to use, adapt, and share it.

 ---

 ⭐ If you find this useful, give it a star and share it with your QA community!